-This SKIMS Dress Has Over 110 Million Views On TikTok.
+This Skims Dress Has Over 600 Million Views On TikTok.
 Is It Worth The Hype?

 Ahead of a major restock, seven people who exist outside of TikTok took the viral slip dress out for a spin.

-The dress in question is a $78 maxi-length bodycon with the supposed power to woo even the most adamant of Kim Kardashian skeptics.
-Available in eight sizes, from XXS to 3X, and seven colors — including taupe, gray, and sky blue — the curve-hugging best-seller, called the Soft Lounge Long Slip Dress, has garnered over 110 million views on TikTok, according to SKIMS.
-(For reference, #SKIMS is currently hovering around 379.9 million.)
+The dress in question is a $78 maxi-length bodycon with the supposed power to woo even the most adamant of Kim Kardashian sceptics.
+Available in eight sizes, from XXS to 3X, and seven colours — including taupe, grey, and sky blue — the curve-hugging best-seller, called the Soft Lounge Long Slip Dress, has garnered over 110 million views on TikTok, according to Skims.
+(For reference, #SKIMS is currently hovering around 4 billion views, according to the brand, and #skimsdress alone has captured over 600 million views.)
 That, and it’s tallied up an impressive 46,000-person waitlist and several sold-out drops.
+Curious if the internet-breaking dress' reputation precedes itself?
+Find out what seven R29 insiders have to say about the viral slip, below.

-“Upon first opening up the package and pulling the dress out, it seemed so slim, so I was worried it'd hug my body in a way that made me feel uncomfortable and restricted,” Chichi Offor, Associate Affiliate Writer, says.
+“Upon first opening up the package and pulling the dress out, it seemed so slim, so I was worried it'd hug my body in a way that made me feel uncomfortable and restricted,” Chichi Offor, R29's former associate affiliate writer, says.
 She tried the black version of the dress in the brand’s largest size offering, a 3X.
-“It's very common for some brands to carry clothing in what seems like extended sizing that doesn't actually fit plus-size bodies, so I was worried that would be the case with SKIMS,” she explains.
-But, just as those on TikTok predicted, her worries were qualmed when she slipped the ribbed bodycon over her head.
+“It's very common for some brands to carry clothing in what seems like extended sizing that doesn't actually fit plus-size bodies, so I was worried that would be the case with Skims,” she explains.
+But, just as those on TikTok predicted, her worries were quelled when she slipped the ribbed bodycon over her head.

-Associate Lifestyle Writer Alexandra Polk likewise fell under the spell: “I'm uncultured in the realm of IG-baddie couture, but this dress has to be one of the best ones,” she says, having tested out the floor-length frock in taupe.
-Comparing it to “a sexy tube sock,” Polk reveled in the dress’ ability to create curves that, because of her narrow hips, she says don’t actually exist, as well as the way it manages to be both abnormally stretchy and completely opaque.
+Lifestyle Writer Alexandra Polk likewise fell under the spell: “I'm uncultured in the realm of IG-baddie couture, but this dress has to be one of the best ones,” she says, having tested out the floor-length frock in taupe.
+Comparing it to “a sexy tube sock,” Polk revelled in the dress’s ability to create curves that, because of her narrow hips, she says don’t actually exist as well as the way it manages to be both abnormally stretchy and completely opaque.

-While Refinery29 Fashion Director Irina Grechko loved the look and feel of the dress, she had the opposite reaction when it came to the sheerness.
+Fashion Director Irina Grechko loved the look and feel of the dress, but she had the opposite reaction when it came to the sheerness.
 “I think I now truly understand where the term ‘naked dress’ comes from,” she says.
 (Grechko tested out the same taupe version of the dress.)
-Despite the fact that her underwear drawer is “bursting with seamless options,” Grechko said that not a single undergarment piece went unseen under her SKIMS dress.
-“If you’re not comfortable going commando or your bust size doesn’t allow for that, the taupe color isn’t for you,” she warns.
+Despite the fact that her underwear drawer is “bursting with seamless options,” Grechko said that not a single undergarment piece went unseen under her Skims dress.
+“If you’re not comfortable going commando or your bust size doesn’t allow for that, the taupe colour isn’t for you,” she warns.

-Kate Spencer, Creative & Updates Editor, and Frances Solá Santiago, Fashion Writer, weren’t quite so easily convinced.
+Kate Spencer, senior affiliate strategist, and Frances Solá Santiago, fashion writer, weren’t quite so easily convinced.
 Though both understood why the dress has been making such waves on TikTok — crediting its soft, stretchy fabric and how versatile it is — neither was persuaded to add it to their usual sartorial repertoire.
 “I actually like the dress much more than I thought I would, but I likely won't get much use out of it since I'm not a big dress person,” says Spencer, who plans to save the look, which she tested out in black, for more formal occasions.

-Shop SKIMS’ most-tagged TikTok dress, the Soft Lounge Long Slip Dress, in three new shades — Rose Clay, Gold, and Plum — as well as its already beloved colorways on Thursday.
+Shop Skims’ most-tagged TikTok dress, the Soft Lounge Long Slip Dress in three new shades — Marble, Honeydew, Camel, and Cotton Candy (which is Barbiecore at its finest) — as well as its already beloved colorways on Thursday.
 And while you’re at it, maybe make a TikTok, too.